asyncjs/async-website/README.md

 # Async Website

 Welcome to the repository for the Async website.
-The site is statically generated using [Metalmsith][#metalsmith] and hosted on [GitHub pages][#gh-pages].
+The site is statically generated using [Metalsmith][#metalsmith] and hosted on [GitHub pages][#gh-pages].
 This just means this repository contains templates and assets that are converted into a static HTML site each time a commit is pushed to GitHub.

 ## Running the server locally